We wouldn’t be able to grow our premium quality Scottish salmon without our communities ongoing input and support.

-In 2021, thanks to ongoing work with our specialist feed partners to produce high-performing diets that rely less on marine ingredients but still meet the nutritional needs of our fish, we achieved our lowest use of fishmeal and fish oil yet.
+In recent years, thanks to ongoing work with our specialist feed partners to produce high-performing diets that rely less on marine ingredients but still meet the nutritional needs of our fish, we achieved our lowest use of fishmeal and fish oil yet.

-Furthermore, 45% of all raw materials used in our feed are sourced from within the UK, while all marine ingredients are independently certified by the MarinTrust Standard and/or the Marine Stewardship Council (MSC) as being responsibly sourced and responsibly produced.
+Furthermore, 45% of these raw materials were sourced from within the UK, while all marine ingredients are independently certified by the MarinTrust Standard and/or the Marine Stewardship Council (MSC) as being responsibly sourced and responsibly produced.